Translation:She is a little tired and wants to sleep.

 ― Sleeping is pleasing to me.

-― I like to sleep.
+― I like sleeping.

 Dormir is being used as a noun!
 How is the word, dormir, used in the following Spanish sentence?

-She is a little tired and wants sleep. ― Ella está un poco cansada y quiere dormir.
+She is a little tired and wants sleep.
+Translation: ― Ella está un poco cansada y quiere dormir.

 Dormir is being used as a noun!
 Dormir is the object of the verb.
-The verb in the second half of the sentence is quiere.
+The verb in the second clause of the sentence is quiere.
 In Spanish, when a "verb" functions as a noun, the infinitive is often used.

 ― el sueño